gohugoio/hugo/content/extras/highlighting.md

 [Google Prettify]: https://code.google.com/p/google-code-prettify/
 [Yandex]: http://yandex.ru/

-Please see individual libraries documentation for how to implement the JavaScript based libraries.
+Please see individual libraries documentation for how to implement the JavaScript-based libraries.